Tour Stop No. 1

 BRITISH NORTH AMERICA

-But until the mid-century, it was just a small imperial outpost, like most in the empire.
-No more than a village, really, New York had less than 12,000 people and 1,000 houses.
+But in the early 1700s, New York was just a small imperial outpost, like most in the empire.
+No more than a village really, the city had less than 12,000 people and 1,000 houses, crammed into the southern tip of Manhattan.
 It was a town where everything lay within a couple of hours’ distance and nearly everyone was a neighbor.
 Today’s metropolitan region had an even smaller population, living in a few isolated hamlets, nestled between farms, orchards, meadows, swamps, forests, and ponds.

-What it did have, though, was one of the world’s best natural harbors.
+But New York had one of the world’s best natural harbors.
 And location, location, location.
-Lying closer to England’s “sugar islands” — (Antigua, Barbados, and Jamaica), the most lucrative part of the empire— New York gradually replaced Boston as the leading northern entrepôt.
-Philadelphia remained the busiest dock, with a more developed hinterland and larger population.
-Yet by 1730 already, George II described the city as “exceedingly necessary… to our kingdom.”
-By 1740, it was the largest port in the empire, after Philadelphia and London itself.
-Crowds gathered in lower Manhattan every April and October to welcome English vessels, touching off weeks of frenzied shopping over perfume, handkerchiefs, ribbons, lace, umbrellas, snuff, gloves, and other luxury goods.
-By 1755, the city had 477 ships in port, a sevenfold growth on the Dutch era.
-By 1763, it had nearly 700.
-No other place consumed more British wares.
+Lying closer to the “sugar islands” (Antigua, Barbados, Jamaica), the most lucrative part of Britain’s empire, the city gradually replaced Boston as the leading northern entrepôt.
+Philadelphia had a busier dock, with a more developed hinterland and larger population.
+Yet by 1730 already, George II described New York as “exceedingly necessary… to our kingdom.”
+By 1740, it was the second-largest port in North America.
+Crowds gathered at the East River waterfront every April and October to welcome the ships, touching off weeks of frenzied shopping over perfume, handkerchiefs, ribbons, lace, umbrellas, snuff, gloves, and other luxury goods.
+By 1755, there were 477 vessels in harbor, a sevenfold growth on the Dutch era.
+By 1763, there were nearly 700.
+No place consumed more British wares.

 This detail from Bernard Ratzer’s Plan of the City of New York in North America (1770) visualizes the mid-century growth, with estates and farms creeping up Manhattan island.
 By 1760, James DeLancey, perhaps the richest man in all thirteen colonies, was breaking ground on a 339-acre housing development in today’s Greenwich Village, on the “post road” leading to Boston.

-William Burgis’ A south prospect of ye flourishing city of New York , published in 1719 (with slight variations in later years) offers a rare view of the East River waterfront.
-By mid-century, it would have been a thicket of sails.
+William Burgis’s A south prospect of ye flourishing city of New York (published in 1719, with only slight variation in later years) offers a rare view of the city’s waterfront.
+By mid-century, however, it would have been a thicket of sails.

-This watercolor of the British evacuation from New York, published in the maritime journal of the British warrant officer Robert Raymond, offers the best contemporary visualization of Fort George and its enormous scale.
+This watercolor of the British evacuation from New York in 1783, published in the journal of a British warrant officer named Robert Raymond, is the best contemporary visualization of Fort George and its enormous scale.

-The dotted line above, over today’s City Hall, indicates where the “upper” (main) barracks once stood at the northern edge of the colonial city.
+The dotted line above today’s City Hall indicates where the “upper” (main) barracks stood at the northern edge of colonial New York.
+During the Revolution, another three buildings were constructed.

-But the mechanics, shopkeepers, grocers, carpenters, druggists, printers, and other middle-class artisans who clustered in the North Ward, at the center of New York, benefited from England’s wars, too.
-So did tavern-owners, innkeepers, and the mass of sailors, cart-men, and ordinary laborers who lived along the river in the notorious East Ward.
-With everyone servicing the constant mill of British soldiers, jobs, wages, housing, and trade increased handsomely for more than a generation.
+But mechanics, shopkeepers, grocers, carpenters, druggists, printers, and other middle-class artisans who clustered in the North Ward, at the center of New York, benefited from the wars, too.
+As did tavern-owners, innkeepers, and the mass of sailors, cart-men, and ordinary laborers who lived in the East Ward, along the river.
+With everyone servicing the mass of British soldiers, jobs, wages, housing, and trade increased handsomely for more than a generation.
 Before the end, New York doubled in population and quadrupled its built footprint.
-The city retained the same feeling of intimacy.
-But it had changed enormously during the mid-1700s, becoming in many ways the unofficial capital of British North America, perhaps the most important city in the empire after London.
+The city still had the same feeling of intimacy.
+But it had changed enormously, becoming perhaps the most important entrepôt after London.

-Thus, just a dozen years before the Revolution, visitors to New York would have found a thriving city, relishing the high point of Britain’s “first” global empire.
-By the start of the Imperial Crisis in 1763, Britain had defeated the western European empires in a long series of wars for control of early global trade, ports and shipping lanes connecting to markets in the eastern Mediterranean, west Africa, India, and China.
-As a result, it all but removed the French and Spanish from North America, gaining control of all the land from the eastern seaboard to the Mississippi River, plus larger swaths of the Caribbean and Canada.
-New York played a key role in that expansion.
+Thus, just a dozen years rebels seized New York, visitors would have found a thriving city, relishing the high point of “the first British empire.”
+After nearly a century of war, Britain had gained control of early global trade, ports and shipping lanes in the Atlantic Ocean connecting merchants to markets in the eastern Mediterranean, west Africa, India, and China.
+It had also ousted its main rival, France, from the largest part of its empire, North America, while relegating Spain to Florida, gaining control of all the land from the eastern seaboard to the Mississippi River, plus larger swaths of the Caribbean and Canada.
+New York played a key role in Britain’s victories.
 And it hoped to enjoy the spoils.

 This map, created by the surveyor general Samuel Holland, reveals a far more developed city in 1776.
 Visitors from Europe almost uniformly described New York as “the most splendid Town in North America.”
-The rebel Isaac Bangs echoed other colonists that year in saying it“vastly surpass[ed] my expectations.”
+Isaac Bangs echoed other rebel soldiers who came to New York that year, saying the city “vastly surpass[ed] my expectations.”
 John Adams noted its “splendor and opulence,” but complained that New Yorkers “talk very loud and fast.”

-New York also had enormous military importance.
-Lying at the mouth of the Hudson River, it offered greater continental access than any port below Halifax.
-That included the Montreal-Albany corridor, often assumed to be continentally strategic in the North American theater of the wars that raged between England and France from 1689 onwards.
+New York also had enormous strategic importance.
+Lying at the mouth of the Hudson, it offered greater continental access, over 315 miles of river, than any port below Canada.
+That included the Montreal-Albany corridor, assumed to be continentally pivotal in the latterly wars against France between 1689 and 1763.
 Officials in London described it as "the only bulwark and safe guard of all Their Majesty's plantations.”
-For that reason, and because it was the only city in North America to get ships directly from England (the fast-sailing, largely mail-carrying packets), it was chosen as military headquarters for the North American colonies in 1755, at the start of the misleadingly named Seven Years or French and Indian war.
-New York became the regular staging-port in that conflict, and it provided the British with the largest fleet of privateers in the colonies, by far.
+For that reason, and because it was the only colony to get ships directly from England (speedy “packets,” carrying mail), it was chosen as military headquarters for North America at the start of the French and Indian War (1754-63).
+New York became the regular staging-port in that enormous conflict, and it provided the British with the largest fleet of “privateers,” or merchant soldiers, by far.

 As New York’s economic value grow, so did its fortification.
-Royal officials bolstered the old Dutch barricades on the East and Harlem rivers, and likewise transformed the largely wooden Fort Amsterdam into a giant fortress of stone, Fort George, easily New York’s largest edifice.
-The battery, or cannon-mounted walls outside it, guarded the harbor from rival imperial ships, protecting the colony itself and 315 miles of the Hudson.
+Royal officials bolstered the old Dutch barricades on the East and Harlem rivers, and likewise transformed the largely wooden Fort Amsterdam into a giant fortress of stone, renamed Fort George.
+It was easily New York’s largest edifice.
+The battery, or lines of wall around it, bearing 100 cannons, guarded the city from rivals, and by extension the much larger the Hudson.
 The city also had the only large, permanent garrison in North America.
 The soldiers lived in a set of barracks at the northern edge of town, which similarly constituted New York’s biggest housing complex.
-The military, in other words, literally defined the geography, sandwiching the population at both ends — the key sites of protest during the Imperial Crisis.
+The military, in other words, literally defined its geography, sandwiching the population at both ends — the key sites of protest during the Imperial Crisis.

-This map done by the surveyor James Lynn, originally published in Martha J. Lamb’s History of the city of New York (1876), shows the wards (or, neighborhoods) in 1728.
+This map done by the surveyor James Lynn, originally published in Martha J. Lamb’s History of the city of New York (1876), outlines the city’s “wards” (neighborhoods) in 1728.

 The POLITICS and